mateus-varela/vaultwarden/README.md

 This is an overview of my project, demonstrating my skills in DevOps, automation, security, and container orchestration.
 Feel free to explore the details in each phase of this repository to learn more about the technologies and processes involved.

 Thank you for checking out my project portfolio!

+* I also added a README.md file in terraform, to give you more details about how to use it.

 ## Contact